Close

 Situation, loisirs

 Rixensart is located in the Brabant Walloon province, 25 km from Brussels and 7 km from Waver.
 The zone is highly urbanised and has all the usual conveniences, Rixensart still keeps its countryside charm but one can feel the proximity of Brussels (40 minutes by train, 20 by car).
-Asylum seekers Centre is located outside the town centre, but at a walking distance from the famous local lake Genval, cinema, shops, supermarkets, train station…
+The center is located outside the town centre, but at a walking distance from the famous local lake Genval, cinema, shops, supermarkets, train station…

 Partenaire

-The Rixensart Asylum Seekers Centre accommodates people or families who have asked for asylum in Belgium.
-Refugees come from Syria, Irak, Iran, Congo etc. Many of them fled from war or from countries that were under a dictatorship or devastated by an ecological disaster.
+The reception center for asylum-seekers of Rixensart accommodates people or families who have asked for asylum in Belgium.
+Refugees come from Syria, Iraq, Iran, Congo etc. Many of them fled from war or from countries that were under a dictatorship or devastated by an ecological disaster.
 Thus they came to Belgium with dreams of stability, richness and comfort life.
 It is not, however, that easy to be allowed to settle in Europe, especially for somebody from the South or the East.
 Before these people may start their new live, their refugee status has to be proven and accepted.
 While waiting for the document that will enable them to remain legally in our country, the immigrants are accommodated in this centre in the Brussels vicinity.

-This project is organized in line with several other volunteering teams hosted in refugees centre in Belgium.
+This project is organized in line with several other volunteering teams hosted in reception centers in Belgium.
 It aims to bring a small contribution to the welcoming of the residents as well as to permit the volunteers to learn about and be better aware of the realities of the migration policies.

-By volunteering for this project, you are actively helping the centre welcome people coming from a wide variety of difficult situations and take care of them while they are waiting for a response to their asylum request (UN SDG 10 Reduced inequalities).
+By volunteering for this project, you are actively helping the center to welcome people coming from a wide variety of difficult situations and take care of them while they are waiting for a response to their asylum request (UN SDG 10 Reduced inequalities).

 Itinéraire vers le point de rendez-vous